 Restricting cerclage to such patients does not appear to increase risk of preterm delivery and reduces the number of cerclages currently being done by two thirds.
 Evidence suggests that cerclage may help prevent preterm delivery in women who have a history of idiopathic preterm delivery and whose cervix is < 2.0 cm long.

-If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and modified activity (modified rest) may also be indicated (2).
+If preterm labor is suspected after 22 to 23 weeks, corticosteroids (to accelerate fetal lung maturation) and modified activity (modified rest) may also be indicated (2 Treatment references Cervical insufficiency (formerly called cervical incompetence) is painless cervical dilation resulting in delivery of a live fetus during the 2nd trimester.
+Transvaginal cervical ultrasonography... read more ).